-In the case of the death of a pensioner member, the survivor member's pension account is calculated by taking (a) to (d) and, as appropriate, (f) or (g) above.
+In the case of the death of a pensioner member, the survivor member's pension account is calculated by taking (a) to (d) above but (e) is not applicable.

 It should be noted that in addition, when calculating the sum under (a), any ill health enhancement is included and any commutation of pension for lump sum should be disregarded.